sigmaSd/build/README.md

 # build

-Build a github project using github actions in simple steps
+Build a project using github actions in simple steps

 ## Usage